 The Tanzimat included the creation of institutional frameworks such as the defterkhane3 managing the tapu4 titles and the cadastral registry.
 The tapu titles were individual titles that certify usufruct rights on m iri lands.
 Registration was based on lists of usufruct right holders without cadastral maps for exact spatial delineation.
-Property boundaries were delimited in writing according to customs5 (reference to existing trees, water sources, rocks or other elements).
-Registration required minimal proof of ownership, with a statement from the local mukhtar being sufficient, a process still adopted today by law in Lebanon for non-surveyed lands.
+Property boundaries were delimited in writing according to customs (reference to existing trees, water sources, rocks or other elements).
+Registration required minimal proof of ownership, with a statement from the local mukhtar being sufficient.
+This has been adopted by law in Lebanon for non-surveyed lands.

 Moreover, as the boundaries were not demarcated and delineated on maps, conflicts were common and remain until today in many non-surveyed areas (Al-Akhbar, 2019; Al-Amine, 2014; Aoun, 1982).
 Here, the power dynamics and relationships of dwellers with the local councils played and still play a determining role.
 Modalities and meanings for paying taxes also changed over the years.
-Possessors of land acquired title deeds for parcels that became possible to be inherited or mortgaged, transforming in practice usufruct rights into full ownership rights (Ziadeh, 1993).
-Hence, during this registration process, the taxpayer eventually became owner of the land he usufruct (Mundy and Smith, 2007).
+Possessors of land acquired title deeds for parcels that can now be inherited or mortgaged, transforming in practice usufruct rights into full ownership rights (Ziadeh, 1993).
+Hence, during registration, the taxpayer becomes owner of the land he uses and enjoys (Mundy and Smith, 2007).

 Developing regulations related to land property rights was a long process.
-A main turning point however was year 1871 when registration of waqf and miri lands became mandatory.
+A main turning point was year 1871 when registration of waqf and miri lands became mandatory.
 In 1875, registration of mulk property also became mandatory reinforcing individual private property.
 By the end of the nineteenth century and beginning of the twentieth century, other frameworks were developed for buying, selling or mortgaging land, normalizing more and more the land as a commodity.
-Some owners started to enclose their land even if it was an empty parcel (Hallaj, 2017).
+Owners started to enclose their land even if it was an empty parcel (Hallaj, 2017).

-The Ottoman Empire's main goal in systematic individual land titling was to collect more taxes to fund its wars.
-However, a clear and general system of individual ownership was never achieved.
+The Ottoman Empire's main goal in systematic individual land titling was to collect more taxes to fund their wars.
+However, a clear, general system of individual ownership was never achieved.
 There were many divergences between registered titles and actual possession titles (Ziadeh, 1987).
-Landowners who owned large areas of lands at the time were from well-off families and sometimes owned lands in regions they never visited.
+Landowners who owned large areas of lands at the time were from well-off families in regions never visited.
 Farmers were rarely owners of the lands they till.
-They feared taxes or the obligatory military service or had lost their lands through unpaid mortgage.
-In the beginning of the twentieth century, the collapse of the silk industry led to massive land transfers from peasants to credit lenders (Pitts, 2016).
+They feared taxes, the military or had lost lands through unpaid mortgage.By the beginning of the twentieth century, the collapse of the silk industry led to massive land transfers from peasants to credit lenders (Pitts, 2016).

-Lebanese historians have also documented fraud and controversies in title registrations even before the 1858 code (Aoun, 1982; Said, 1986).
+Lebanese historians had also documented fraud and controversies in title registrations even before the 1858 code (Aoun, 1982; Said, 1986).
 Local emirs and sheikhs assigned by Ottoman rulers over delineated regions to collect taxes from town dwellers on behalf of the Sublime Porte viewed land as a source of authority.
-They constantly sought to expand their rule in surface area by force or privatise miri lands through fraudulent titles or de facto power.
-Indeed, Badie (1987) explains how the Ottoman land reforms sought mainly to manage these frauds and decrease the number and authority of middlemen to increase state tax returns and consolidate central power.
-However, local notables used the gaps in the system and their influence to profit even more and reinforce their presence by registering properties in their names (Karpat, 1972).
-In different forms of rent extraction, whether through forced labour or taxing farmers, land was used and privatised by the asserted possessors to expand their wealth and power (Aoun, 1982).
-This way, and more with the French as explained in the following paragraph, possession was de facto turned into ownership and moved away from physical claims over land -in the present- to more speculative control later asserted as a property right over lands that one person cannot possibly reclaim physically at the same moment (Mitchell, 2002).
+They constantly sought to expand their rule of privatized miri lands through fraudulent titles or de facto power.
+Indeed, Badie (1987) explains how the Ottoman land reforms sought mainly to manage fraud and decrease the number and authority of middlemen, increase their tax returns and consolidate central power.
+Local notables used the gaps in the system and their influence to profit even more and reinforce their presence by registering properties in their names (Karpat, 1972).
+In different forms of rent collection, whether through forced labour or taxing farmers, land was used and privatized by possessors to expand their wealth and power (Aoun, 1982).
+This way, and more with the French, possession was defacto turned into ownership and moved away from physical claims over land to more speculative control later asserted as a property right over lands that one person cannot possibly reclaim physically at the same moment (Mitchell, 2002).